Citing

 Learn more about reference management in the open course Using references.

-Use templates and examples in a style guide to format your references uniformly and correctly.
-These templates and examples show what information should be included and the order in which it should be presented.
+Use templates and examples in a style guide to format your references correctly and consistently.
+They show what information to include and the order in which it should be presented.
+Different subjects use different referencing styles.
+Ask your teacher or supervisor which style you should use.

 Examples of difficult references to format according to APA 7

-Here are examples of sources that may be challenging to format according to APA 7.
-These examples are based on the Publication Manual of the American Psychological Association (7th ed., 2020).
-Note that these examples represent an interpretation of the manual and are not exact reproductions.
+Some sources can be difficult to reference.
+Here are examples of such sources.
+The examples are based on the Publication Manual of the American Psychological Association (7th ed., 2020).
+Please note that the examples are an interpretation of the manual and not an exact reproduction.

 1. Author.